opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (12) A proper opening statement is of great assistance to the Court as it sets out the case in a nutshell, both as to facts and law.
 It is intended to identify both for the parties and the Judge the issues that are, and are not, in dispute.
 It enables the Judge to appreciate what the case is about, and what he is to look out for when reading and listening to the evidence that will follow.
 Opening statements also help to clarify issues between the parties, so that unnecessary time is not spent on trying to prove what is not disputed or irrelevant.
 The need for brevity is emphasised as opening statements that contain long and elaborate arguments, and citations from and references to numerous authorities, do not serve this purpose.

 > (a) In the light of these objectives, opening statements will be required in all cases from all parties, except where dispensation has been granted by the trial Judge and in running down actions.
-Statements submitted may be taken as read by the trial Judge.

 > (b) All opening statements must include the following: